-(h) Income tax
+(g) Income tax

-Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders on present entitlement basis.
+Under current legislation, the Fund is not subject to income tax provided it distributes the entirety of its taxable income to its unit holders on present entitlement basis.

 The Fund currently incurs withholding taxes imposed by certain countries on investment income and capital gains.
 Such income or gains are recorded gross of withholding taxes in the statement of comprehensive income.
-Withholding taxes are included in the statement of comprehensive income within other operating expenses.
+Withholding taxes are included in the statement of comprehensive income as an expense.

-(i) Distributions
+(h) Distributions